vesellov/bitdust.docs.old/api.md

 ### suppliers\_ping()

-Send short requests to all suppliers to get their current statuses.
+Sends short requests to all suppliers to get their current statuses.

     {'status': 'OK',
      'result': 'requests to all suppliers was sent',}